Sequoyahs Autumn Argument

 Have a good time and good luck debating

 Hi, I'm Allen.
-This is my second year debating pf on the Georgia and National circuits.
+This is my fourth year debating pf on the Georgia and National circuits.

 (Borrowed from Edward Bohannon):